🔄

 First, you need to know how much flooring to buy.
 Grab a tape measure and find the length and width of your room, then multiply them to get the total square footage.
 It's essential to account for cuts and mistakes by ordering extra.
 For a standard, straight installation, add 5% to 7% to your total.
 If you're planning a more intricate pattern like herringbone, you'll need more, so plan on adding about 15% for waste.
 Having extra on hand is always better than running out mid-project.
 Once you have your number, you can confidently select the perfect hardwood flooring for your space.

-Decide on Plank Direction and a Starting Wall
+Choosing Your Plank Direction and Starting Point

 The direction you lay your planks impacts the room's feel.
 A good rule of thumb is to run them parallel to the longest wall, which tends to make the space feel larger.
 Another popular approach is to lay them in the same direction as the main light source, like a large window.
 Once you've picked a direction, your starting point should be along that longest wall.
 This gives you a straight, continuous line to build from.
 When you place that first row, be sure to use 1/2-inch spacers between the planks and the wall to maintain a consistent gap.

-Account for Expansion Gaps and Transitions
+Planning for Expansion Gaps and Room Transitions

 Wood is a natural material that expands and contracts with changes in temperature and humidity.
 That's why leaving an "expansion gap" around the perimeter of the room is non-negotiable.
 This space allows the wood to move without buckling or causing damage.
 A 1/2-inch gap between the flooring and all walls and vertical obstacles is standard.
 Don't worry, this gap will be covered by baseboards for a clean finish.
 Also, think about where your new floor will meet other flooring types.
 Planning for smooth transitions will give your project a professional, cohesive look.